Meeting the Challenges of Automation Testing

 Understanding the Limits of Automated Performance Testing within CI/CD

 Continuous Integration/Continuous Deployment (CI/CD) is commonplace in modern software development shops.
 The CI/CD sensibility is one in which tests execute automatically as soon as new code is committed into a source code repository.
-Then, automation testing moves the code from test to a staging environment, and eventually onto production.
-It’s a cornerstone methodology of forward thinking development organizations.
+Then, automation testing moves the code from test to a staging environment, and eventually into production.
+It’s a cornerstone methodology of forward-thinking development organizations.
 As mentioned earlier, functional testing is well suited in a CI/CD processes.
 The logic of the code is tested.
-Either the tests pass or they don’t.
+Either the tests pass, or they don’t.

 However, performance tests have limits when running within CI/CD.
-Performance tests are particularly sensitive to the the details of the given runtime environment.
+Performance tests are particularly sensitive to the details of the given runtime environment.
 While functional tests can run on a 4 core laptop or a 32 CPU rack server and produce the same results, the same is not true of performance testing.
 Infrastructure counts.
-Thus, in order for a performance test to be reliable, the infrastructure in which the tests run must be consistently appropriate to the need at hand.
-In fact, some performance tests require that the runtime environment be specially provisioned to support the purpose of the tests.
-Again, the physical environment counts and there are limitations.
-However, environment is not the only limitation when in comes to running performance tests under CI/CD.
+Thus, for a performance test to be reliable, the infrastructure in which the tests run must be consistently appropriate to the need at hand.
+Some performance tests require that the runtime environment is specially provisioned to support the purpose of the tests.
+Again, the physical environment counts, and there are limitations.
+However, the environment is not the only limitation when it comes to running performance tests under CI/CD.
 Performance test execution time is also an impediment.

 Performance tests can take a lot of time, particularly if the test creates a lot of virtual test nodes that execute tests simultaneously.
 CI/CD is about moving code from the developer environment onward, fast.
-Waiting around for a long running, comprehensive, automated load testing process to complete is antithetical to the purpose of CI/CD.
+Waiting around for a long-running, comprehensive, automated load testing process to complete is antithetical to the purpose of CI/CD.
 But, this type of intense performance testing needs to take place.
 It just can’t happen within the typical CI/CD process.
-Rather, large scale performance testing is best done just before code is released to production, outside the CI/CD pipeline.
+Rather, large-scale performance testing is best done just before the code is released to production, outside the CI/CD pipeline.
 And, that performance testing must take place in an environment that is provisioned to be nearly identical to the production environment.

 Most CI/CD don’t support environments that match a production runtime.
-It’s to expensive.
-Thus, many companies will use cloud based testing services to do this sort of mission critical performance testing.
-A cloud based performance service provisions testing environments and provides the automation testing tools required to suit the exact needs of the test on a pay-as-you-go basis.
+It’s too expensive.
+Thus, many companies will use cloud-based testing services to do this sort of mission-critical performance testing.
+A cloud-based performance service provisions testing environments and provides the automation testing tools required to suit the exact needs of the test on a pay-as-you-go basis.
 Companies can provision a large scale, computing environment intended to be run for a few hours.
-Then, the tests execute and the results are gathered.
-At the end of the testing session, the environment is destroyed and billing stops.
+Then, the tests execute, and the results are gathered.
+At the end of the testing session, the environment is destroyed, and billing stops.
 The costs incurred match the testing needs – no more, no less.
 It’s a pretty efficient deal.
-Standard CI/CD environments can’t accommodate the time it takes to provision up a big runtime environment, let alone support the time it takes to run comprehensive, automated performance testing.
+Standard CI/CD environments can’t accommodate the time it takes to provision up to a big runtime environment, let alone support the time it takes to run comprehensive, automated performance testing.
 Hence, the limitation of CI/CD and the value of dedicated testing environments.

 Functional and performance testing are critical parts of the Software Development Lifecycle (SDLC).
-While many companies have little problem implementing appropriate automated functional testing within a CI/CD process, implementing automated performance testing is more daunting.
-However, CI/CD can support reliable, automated performance testing when a level based approach is taken.
-Still there will be times when automated performance testing will need to take place outside the CI/CD pipeline.
-In such cases, many companies will go to a cloud based testing service that provides the automation testing tools, software and reporting capabilities necessary to perform stringent, long running performance tests on a pay-as-you-go basis.
-Using a cloud based service can be money well spent.
+While many companies have a little problem implementing appropriate automated functional testing within a CI/CD process, implementing automated performance testing is more daunting.
+However, CI/CD can support reliable, automated performance testing when a level-based approach is taken.
+Still, there will be times when automated performance testing will need to take place outside the CI/CD pipeline.
+In such cases, many companies will go to a cloud-based testing service that provides the automation testing tools, software and reporting capabilities necessary to perform stringent, long-running performance tests on a pay-as-you-go basis.
+Using a cloud-based service can be money well spent.
 You get the hardware you need as well as the runtime capacity required while only paying for what you use.